Joe Andruzzi: Personal life

-Andruzzi has three brothers.
-All three are members of the New York City Fire Department, and responded to the attacks on the World Trade Center on September 11, 2001.
+Andruzzi has three brothers, each of whom are members of the New York City Fire Department who responded to the September 11 attacks on the World Trade Center.
 During pregame introductions at the next game on September 23, Andruzzi ran out with an American flag in each hand.
 His brothers were honored at midfield prior to kickoff.

 On April 15, 2013, Andruzzi's foundation was hosting an event at a restaurant on Boylston Street in Boston when the Boston Marathon bombing occurred; the second bomb detonated directly outside the restaurant.
 In the aftermath, he was photographed carrying an injured woman.
 Andruzzi's friend, former Patriots linebacker Matt Chatham, was also present, and uninjured.